 Managing diabetes can be overwhelming.
 People with diabetes need education and ongoing support in order to cope with their condition, make good self-care decisions, and adopt healthy lifestyles.
 These proven, evidence-based programs can help:

-- Diabetes Self-Management Education/Training (DSME/T) involves working one-on-one with a certified diabetes educator and support team.
+In these courses patients work one-on-one with a certified diabetes educator and support team.
 The patient can learn about diabetes, set goals, get coached in making healthy choices and get their medications adjusted as needed.
 Most medical insurance plans cover the first 10 hours of DSME/T visits, and two hours each year after that.
 Patient's will need a doctor's referral.